zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-pvcs/expand-storage-pool.md

 You can control the pool expand operation by specifying which operation you want to use: `resize-disk` or `add-disk`, or you can specify `auto` to let Portworx determine the best way to resize your storage pools based on your cloud provider.

-Perform the following steps expand a pool using the `pxctl service pool expand` command:

-### Prerequisites
+##### Prerequisites

-* You must be running Portworx on one of the following cloud providers:
+You must be running Portworx on one of the following cloud providers:

   * AWS
   * Azure
   * GCP

+##### Expand a cloud-based pool automatically

-To expand a pool  the `pxctl service pool expand` command with the following options:
+Expand a cloud-based pool by entering the `pxctl service pool expand` command with the following options:

 * The `--operation` option with the operation you wish to perform
 * The `--size` option with the minimum new size of the pool in GiB
 * The `--uid` option with the ID of the pool you wish to resize